NetworkCommons/sig0namectl/hugo-gh/content/tutorials/Golang-WASM-SDK.md

 +++
 ## Example new key request
 ```
-// only needed in browser console debugging eg. after page reload
+// note: needed in browser console debugging eg. after page reload
 const newKeyReq = goFuncs["newKeyRequest"]

 // generate new keypair & request a KEY RR for FQDN
+// 2 arguments:
-// 2 arguments: the new key name FQDN to be requested, the DoH DNS server for the zone
+//  - the new key name FQDN to be requested as a string,
+//  - the DoH DNS server for the zone as a string
 // returns null or an error string
 newKeyReq(newName, "doh.zenr.io").then(() => {
     console.log("key requested!")